 The first step is to create a tiny hole on the back of the affected tooth to gain access to the pulp chamber.
 Using specialized tools, the infected tissue will be removed by your dentist and the tooth interior pulp chamber will be cleaned to avoid future infection.

 The interior of the tooth will be filled with a biocompatible material called gutta-percha that will serve to maintain the structural integrity of the tooth.
 The tooth will then be sealed.

 In many cases, the placement of a dental crown on the affected tooth is recommended.
 This will strengthen the tooth and improve the longevity of your result.
 You will have to return to our office for the final placement of your dental crown.
 The crown will be custom fit and color-matched to blend in naturally with the rest of your smile.

 Root canal treatment is known to be painful, but their reputation makes them out to be much worse than they are.
 Oftentimes the infections that occur before a root canal treatment are much more painful than the procedure itself.
 Root canal treatment receives the pain from the infection, so ultimately it ends your mouth pains that were pre-existing from the infection.

 There are a variety of reasons that patients may need to have root canal treatment.
 Deep infections that are impacting nerves are the most common reason for needing a root canal.
 Broken or cracked teeth, and very deep sensitive cavities may also lead to the need for root canal treatment.

-During a root canal procedure dentists will begin by numbing the tooth and area surrounding that the tooth is in.
+During a root canal procedure, dentists will begin by numbing the tooth and the area surrounding that the tooth is in.
 Then the dentist will make a small hole in the top of the tooth so that the infected and diseased tissue can be removed through the hole.
-Once all plaque and infected tissue is removed the doctor will seal the hole.
+Once all plaque and infected tissue are removed the doctor will seal the hole.